 Do you wish to study Asian languages like Chinese, Korean, Hindi, Arabic, Japanese, or Persian?
 Or maybe you have a reason to learn Indonesian as a Turkish native?
 Sadly, you are out of luck!

-How does the Babbel app works?
+How does the Babbel app work?

 The material is based on the most recent didactic research, as they claim on their website.